Patbox/polymer/README.md

 are few small quality of life things added with it.
 So you might want to recommend it or include with your mod pack.

-If you have a server and polymer based mods you are using include a resource pack, you might want to additionally use this mod: https://github.com/aws404/polypack-host
+If you have a server and polymer based mods you are using include a resource pack, you might want since version 0.2.5 "packed/all" version of polymer contains AutoHost module, allowing you to setup automatic building and sending of packs to clients.

+If you use 1.18.x or older, use this instead: https://github.com/aws404/polypack-host

 ## For mod developers:
 All information about usage can be found at https://polymer.pb4.eu!